t-nam1/Rush-Hour-Board-Game/README.md

 ### Compilation and execution instructions

+Download the entire github folder.
-Type these line by line:
+Type these line by line into the terminal:

 1) make Car.o
 2) make GameLogic.o